ECAS-Lab/ecas-training/ECAS_HandsOn_ESIWACE.md

 - How to access *ECAS* and log in to the JupyterHub instance
 - Open and execute jupyter notebooks
 - Compute and visualize **climate indices**
-- Share files with B2DROP (**experimental?**)

 ## Organization

-* Please fill in the evaluation forms at the end of the session and give them nack to the trainers.
+* Please fill in the evaluation forms at the end of the session and give them back to the trainers.
 * Link to this training is [here](https://github.com/ECAS-Lab/ecas-training/blob/master/ECAS_HandsOn_ESIWACE.md)
 ## Setup